jeffboody/libai/readme-nn.md

 convolutional nodes to greatly improve image classification tasks.
 As the number of layers (e.g. the neural network depth) and nodes increases, so does the capacity of a neural network to solve more complicated problems.
+Example layers include the following.

+* Perceptron
+* Activation
+* Batch Normalization
+* Convolution
+* Pooling
+* Flattening

 The following function graph shows a simple neural network with two inputs X = [x1,x2] (e.g. input layer), two nodes in